iTwin/itwinjs-core/docs/learning/ECSqlReference/ECSqlKeywords.md

 ## Escaping keywords

-ECSQL has large set of [keywords](#ecsql-keywords).
-Keywords sometime appear in query as class name, property name or parameter name, cte block name or aliases and will result in query to fail.
-To fix it the keyword need to be quoted or escaped.
-Following is different ways keywords can be escaped.
-In ECSQL is preferred to escape using square brackets e.g. `[keyword]`.
+ECSQL has a large set of [keywords](#ecsql-keywords).
+Keywords sometime appear in queries as class names, property names or parameter names, cte block names or aliases and will cause the query to fail.
+To fix it, the keyword needs to be quoted or escaped.
+The following are different ways keywords can be escaped.
+In ECSQL it is preferred to escape using square brackets e.g. `[keyword]`.

 | Escape            | description                                                                                                                                                                               |
 | ----------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |